daos-stack/daos/src/client/dfs/dfs-progressive-layout.md

 ### 5) Persistence and update timing

-- Persist chosen head class and split_off as container defaults at container create/update time.
+- The user-supplied configuration (enable, and any pinned head/tail class or split_off) is persisted in the container superblock at create time (see "Enablement and Container Configuration").
-- Do not recompute split_off per file or per I/O.
+- Automatic values are derived at file create from the cached pool information and are re-derived only when the pool map changes; they are not recomputed per I/O.
-- Existing files keep the policy effective at their creation time (unless a future explicit migration feature is added).
+- Existing files keep the values effective at their creation time, recorded in their own inode (unless a future explicit migration feature is added).

 ### 6) Tuning constants and rationale